sameert89/supertonic-tts-openai/README.md

 | **Jessica** | Female | F3 |
 | **Olivia** | Female | F4 |
 | **Emily** | Female | F5 |

-*Note: For compatibility with existing tools, standard OpenAI voice names (like `alloy`, `echo`) are mapped to the closest equivalent in this list.*

 ### Multilingual Support